ytkimura/ytkimura.github.io/category/project1.md

 ![Figure 1.1](assets/figure1.1.jpg)

 **Figure 1.1:** grasses have the unique ability to synthesize secondary cell walls from tyrosine thanks to the novelty of PTAL enzymatic activity.
-Reproduced from Maeda, H. Lignin biosynthesis: Tyrosine shortcut in grasses.
-Nature Plants 2, 16080 (2016). https://doi.org/10.1038/nplants.2016.80
+Reproduced from <a href="https://doi.org/10.1038/nplants.2016.80"> Maeda, H. Lignin biosynthesis: Tyrosine shortcut in grasses.
+Nature Plants 2, 16080 (2016).</a>